Assessment for the Yellow Flag Award

 - What the assessment team are looking for

-The assessment team is usually a group of three people appointed by the Yellow Flag Programme.
-Team members have a background in teaching, school management and equality/ human rights education.
+The review team consists of two people appointed by the Yellow Flag Programme, usually the development worker and a member of the Yellow Flag Steering Committee.
+Team members have a background in teaching, school management and equality / human rights education.

-What is the purpose of the evaluation visit?
+What is the purpose of the review visit?

 After the Visit